evennia/evennia/docs/sphinx/source/wiki/TutorialWorldIntroduction.rst

 To play the tutorial "correctly", you should *not* do so as superuser.
 The reason for this is that many game systems ignore the presence of a superuser and will thus not work as normal.
+Log out, then reconnect.
-Create a new, non-superuser character for playing instead.
+From the login screen, create a new, non-superuser character for playing instead.
 As superuser you can of course examine things "under the hood" later if you want.

 Gameplay
 --------